Best Open Air PC Cases in 2023

 Cable management is easy enough.
 The case features strategically-placed grommets for you to route your cables, keeping everything neat and sleek.
 That being said, there are no tie-points in the back of the chassis, but the 5-centimeter enclosure should provide you with plenty of space to work with to keep a pleasing aesthetic.

-Are you still living in 2019?
-I ask because this next case is ripped straight out of a Mad Max movie.
+This next case looks like it’s ripped straight out of a Mad Max movie.
 The In Win D-Frame steel motorcycle open-air case is the ideal pick for the PC enthusiast who likes an extra shot of adrenaline.
 This here’s is the big boy’s league.
 We’re pretty sure you can find a review for it in Petrol Head Weekly.